KWF Summer Camp

 Alaska is full of all sorts of adventures.
 Come explore Fur, Fins, Feathers, Flowers, and Fun with new friends this summer, and experience Alaska in exciting and educational ways.

-All sessions will be led by Dan Pascucci, Education Specialist and Adopt-A-Stream Coordinator for KWF.
-Dan is an enthusiastic and dedicated environmental educator with over 10 years of experience in education, and over 30 years of experience in exploring nature and playing in the woods!
+Dan Pascucci is the education specialist and Adopt-A-Stream coordinator for KWF.
+He is an enthusiastic and dedicated environmental educator with over 15 years of experience in education, and over 35 years of experience in exploring nature and playing in the woods!

 Different Sessions/Different Ages

 To ensure that participants get the most out of their experience at camp, we are offering different sessions for different ages with slightly different focus areas.